 Deakin students can bring a new and fresh approach to your projects.
-They're eager to learn and gain-real world experience ot help them in their career journey.
+They're eager to learn and gain-real world experience to help them in their career journey.
 Hosting a Deakin student for an internship with your organisation is an effective way to identify talent: you never know, your intern may become your future employee.

-The Faculty of Arts and Education offers a range of Work Integrated Learning (WIL) experiences to out students including overseas study tours, workshops and internships.
+The Faculty of Arts and Education offers a range of Work Integrated Learning (WIL) experiences to our students including overseas study tours, workshops and internships.
 Internship experiences comprise a placement with a host organisation, and reflective assessment tasks to reinforce students' understanding and interpretation of the workplace, which contribute as credit towards their degree.
 Our internship processes are flexible to ensure they suit almost any organisation, and cover part-time, full-time, unpaid and paid placements.

 Faculty of Arts and Education students are able to participate in internship experiences in the following areas:

 |Journalism, Media & Communications||Cultural Heritage and Museum Studies|